-- Section 1: This introduction provides an explanation of the deliverable content, its structure and its relations to other deliverables within the same project. - Section 2: Methodology is explained in order to present the approach taken to achieve the results in this deliverable. - Section 3: Provides a brief overview of relevant terminology in the CSE crime area. - Section 4: Provides the basic legal background, from relevant International and European law that focuses on various aspects that can benefit the children and in relation to their rights as victims. - Section 5: This is one of the core parts of the deliverable, which highlight practical challenges of LE authorities (partners in Grace Project). - Section 6: Provides additional core part of the deliverable understanding myths, biases and stereotypes in CSA cases, relevant for LEA first responders. - Section 7: Provides the final core part of the deliverable, i.e. guidelines for LEA first responders in CSEA cases with a transparent and easy to understand decision making flowchart. - Section 8: This concludes the deliverable with a view to the near future and challenges ahead. - Section 9: Providing an overview of sources and literature used in this document.
+- Section 1: This introduction provides an explanation of the deliverable content, its structure and its relations to other deliverables within the same project. - Section 2: Methodology is explained in order to present the approach taken to achieve the results in this deliverable. - Section 3: Provides a brief overview of relevant terminology in the CSE crime area. - Section 4: Provides the basic legal background, from relevant International and European law that focuses on various aspects that can benefit the children and in relation to their rights as victims. - Section 5: This is one of the core parts of the deliverable, which highlight practical challenges of LE authorities (partners in Grace Project). - Section 6: Provides additional core part of the deliverable understanding myths, biases and stereotypes in CSA cases, relevant for LEA first responders. - Section 7: Provides the final core part of the deliverable, i.e. guidelines for LEA first responders in CSEA cases with a transparent and easy to understand decision making flowchart. - Section 8: Encompasses exhaustive and practical information on the Guidelines for LEA first responders in CSEA cases with image examples.
+It also provides the insight of the journey and evolution of the Guidelines in creating advanced serious games for training purposes. - Section 9: This concludes the deliverable with a view to the near future and challenges ahead. - Section 10: Providing an overview of sources and literature used in this document.